 In most cases, it is advisable to cooperate with CPS to complete the ordered services in order to get your children back home.
 Consult with a Copperas Cove CPS attorney to protect your rights during the investigation.

-How to Avoid Criminal Charges After a CPS Investigation?
+How Can I Avoid Criminal Charges after a CPS Investigation?

 The best thing you can do to protect your interests during a CPS investigation is contact a knowledgeable attorney.
 Do not make any statements or talk to CPS caseworkers until you consult with a lawyer first.